 Vireo family (Vireonidae)

-Large vireo, 5” long.
-Greenish-gray back, white underneath, two eyebrows – a white one and a black one above it, gray crown, red eye visible from close range.
+A large vireo.
+Greenish-gray back, white belly, white and black eyebrows, gray crown, red eye visible from close range.

-Suspends cup-like nest from a slender branch, 10 to 60 feet above the ground.
+Cup-like nest hangs from a slender branch.
 Eggs are white with dark marks.
 Clutch size – 3 to 5 eggs.

 In the Nature Park: